Activision/cwl-data/data/README.md

     * CWL Dallas (Dec 8-10, 2017)
        - 269 of 269 games for the *elite* teams have data (all teams in pool play, plus all teams in both championship brackets)
        - use of a prohibited scorestreak resulted in a forfeit by Rise Nation of game 1 against Red Reserve in pool play, but that data IS included.
+    * CWL New Orleans (Jan 12-14, 2018)
+       - possible bug in scorestreaks earned/used? under investigation